evanharmon/in-mono/headspace/aws/aws-sso-cli.md

 ### Configure
-have to configure AWS so use SSO
+have to configure AWS so use SSO re-run the to add other accounts to config
 ```bash
 aws configure sso
 # session name will be the same across accounts